Ōarai: Ōarai Girls' Academy (Anglerfish Team, Duck Team and Hippo Team, Rabbit Team and Turtle Team)

 - I Owe You My Life: A non-lethal variant.
 Momo had saved them from being expelled in the past.
 When they learn about Momo not getting into university, they offer to man the Mark IV they'd unknowingly been harboring to help her get in on a Sensha-do scholarship.

-- More Dakka: The basic concept of their Mark IV, which had five main guns in total.
+- More Dakka: The basic concept of their Mark IV, which had five main guns in total (two 6-pounder cannons that fired high explosive shells and three .303 Lewis machine guns).

 - Mundane Utility: They initially used the engine compartment of the Mark IV (which was also said to have been properly upgraded to spec) as a smoking room for their meat sausages.

-- Pirate: Their overall theme upon their introduction.
+- Pirate Girl: Their overall theme upon their introduction.
 Ties in as well with their Mark IV tank, seeing as it also looked like a pirate ship.

 - Hoist by His Own Petard: Sadly, their pirate flag was exposed to Chi-Ha-Tan fire due to giving it more profile.
 Angered by this they were provoked into being singled out and became the first Oarai tank to be taken out during the match with Chi-Ha-Tan.